Reduce Your Exposure to Pesticides

 What's in your food?

 Non-organic food production makes wide use of pesticides which can pollute water, the environment and make their way into our food chain.
-Government testing in 2015 found pesticide residues in 43% of British food, and many of these contain more than one pesticide.
-For example, 87% of pears and 79% of grapes contained traces of multiple pesticides.
+Government testing in 2017 found pesticide residues in 47% of British food, and many of these contain more than one pesticide.
+Between 2011 - 2015, 100% of oranges and 86% of pears tested contained multiple pesticide residue.
 The best way to reduce your exposure to pesticides in all food is to buy organic.
 Certified organic food, including all fruit and vegetables, processed food, dairy and meat products will overall contain fewer pesticides.

 Many people don’t realise almost 300 pesticides can be routinely used in non-organic farming and these are often present in non-organic food eat despite washing and cooking.
 Organic farming standards, on the other hand, don't allow any synthetic pesticides and absolutely no herbicides such as Glyphosate.

 Organic farmers are permitted to use just 20 pesticides, derived from natural ingredients including citronella and clove oil, but only under very restricted circumstances.
 Research suggests that if all UK farming was organic, pesticide use would drop by 98%!
 This means that organic farms are a haven for wildlife and these toxic pesticides can’t make their way into the food chain and into us.

 Organic farming reduces disruption to the natural environment.
 By rotating crops and selecting crop varieties with a natural resistance to particular pests and diseases, organic farmers are able to reduce or avoid disease problems and the need to control them with chemical inputs.

 Glyphosate—the active ingredient in Monsanto’s Roundup—is the most widely sold weedkiller in the world.
 Government figures show its use in UK farming has increased by a shocking 400% in the last 20 years.